ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 The **services** to compose the blueprint of the data platform

-- Many services, no necessity to consider all of them
+- Not necessarily all of them...
-- Services must cover the "basic" functionalities for a data platform such as the ones from NIST
+- ... but they must cover the "basic" functionalities for a data platform such as the ones from NIST!

 <div style="font-size: 0.6em">
 | Solution areas     | Use cases                         | AWS services           |